aaron-grau/curic/nontech-readings/sql.md

 ## Terminology

 **SQL** - Structured Query Language
+- E.g. "There are many types of joins in SQL."

 **RDBMS** - Relational Database Management System
+- E.g. "Oracle is a popular RDBMS because of its enterprise scale."

 **Query** - An operation that retrieves data from one or more tables; describes desired data, leaving the database management system to plan, optimize, and carry out the operations necessary to produce the results
+- E.g. "Our query should retrieve all of the users and their photos."

 **Three-Valued (Ternary) Logic** - A many-valued logic system with three truth
 values: True, False, and Unknown (null)
+- E.g. "SQL's use of ternary logic means that we must explicitly check for NULL."

 **Transaction** - A unit of work performed against a database that is treated in a coherent and reliable way; all of the work within a transaction must succeed, or it is rolled back entirely, i.e. "all or nothing"
+- E.g. "Because these operations are in a transaction, we can trust that our data will be consistent across both tables."

-**Normalization** - An approach to database storage that practices storing references to information in other locations rather than duplicating it and storing it in multiple places; opposite of denormalization
+**Normalization** - An approach to database storage that practices storing references to information that lives in a different location rather than duplicating it and storing it in multiple places; antonym: denormalization
+- E.g. "SQL implementations are typically normalized and therefore avoid repetition of the same data in multiple tables."